BCAppsLimited/BankValidator/overview.md

 That's just one of the many possible validation errors.
 It's telling us that although "01" is a valid bank in New Zealand and "0066" is a valid branch for bank "01", the account number "2134563" does not have the correct check digit at the end which is most likely caused by miskeying the number into the entry field.
 You can find a complete list of error messages and their meaning in the [Errors Explained](/NZBankAccountValidator/errors-explained) topic.

+If your business uses Australian bank account numbers, you can set the **Default Validation Rule** on the **Bank Validation Setup** page to *Australian Bank Validation* which will ensure the BSB number entered is in a valid format and matches a list of known possible values.

-If you want to learn more about exactly how the validation is working, take a look at the [NZ Bank Account Validation Algorithm](/NZBankAccountValidator/the-algorithm), but in summary here's what we do:
+If you want to learn more about exactly how the validation is working, take a look at the [Bank Account Validation Rules](/NZBankAccountValidator/the-rules), but in summary here's what we do:

+## For the Kiwis

 - Ensure the entered values in the **Bank Branch No.** and **Bank Account Number** fields, when combined together match the required formatting of a New Zealand bank account number
 - Compare the bank id to a list of bank codes provided by PaymentsNZ
 - Ensure the branch number exists for the bank using the same PaymentsNZ list
 - Use the correct modulo checksum calculation for the bank to ensure the final digit of the base account number is correct for the other entered digits

+## For the Aussies

+- Ensure the entered values in the **Bank Branch No.** and **Bank Account Number** fields, when combined together match the required formatting of an Australian bank account number
+- Compare the first seven characters of the bank account number (the BSB Number) to a list of codes provided by Australian Payments Network

 <div class="callout callout--success">
 <p><strong>Valid vs Verified</strong></p>
 Whilst we can't guarantee the bank account number you have entered is correct, we can ensure it is valid.
 This will help to eliminate problems in data entry that can become very time consuming when the first indication of a problem is your bank payments get rejected.
 </div>

-# Bank Account Validation Setup
+# Bank Validation Setup

 In addition to the immediate visual feedback, we provide an ability to get an overview of which accounts are used in the system and categorise them as: